alavrik/erlson/README.md

 and `orddict` in terms of the correspondent stdlib modules.

 * Erlson dictionaries (dictionary syntax) can't be used as patterns and in guard expressions.
+An error message will be returned by the Erlang compiler Erlson syntax is used in pattern-matching or guard contexts.

-* Erlson dicts can be used in both compiled modules and Erlang interactive shell.
+* Erlson dictionaries can be used in both compiled modules and Erlang interactive shell.

 Properties related to JSON